Servoy/servoy_e2e_test_example/README.md

 mySolution
 ```

-Tests should then be added in the folder e2e/spec/mySolution/ and should end with '_spec.js'.*.
+Tests should then be added in the folder e2e/spec/mySolution/ and e2e/selenium/mySolution/ and should end with '_spec.js'.* and '_test' for selenium.
 The second solution will be deployed and tested after the first solution has been undeployed.